 Your website should include:

-- A way for parents to contact you to learn more – we recommend both an online form as well as phone number, email, and address
+- A way for parents to contact you to learn more – we recommend both an online form as well as a phone number, email, and address.

-- A window into your center – photos of the classroom, highlights of your curriculum, parents you access your site should get a feel for what it’s like
+- A window into your center – photos of the classroom, highlights of your curriculum so that parents who access your site can get a feel for what it’s like.

 - Highlights that make you stand out – make sure your website is telling your story on what makes you stand out.
 This could include parent testimonials, quality rankings, or childcare software you’ve implemented.